dwallet-labs/dwallet-network/crates/sui-framework/docs/sui-system/validator_set.md

 ## Function `is_duplicate_with_active_validator`

 Checks whether <code>new_validator</code> is duplicate with any currently active validators.
-It differs from <code>is_active_validator_by_sui_address</code> in that the former checks only the sui address but this function looks at more metadata.
+It differs from <code>is_active_validator_by_pera_address</code> in that the former checks only the pera address but this function looks at more metadata.

 <pre><code><b>fun</b> <a href="validator_set.md#0x3_validator_set_is_duplicate_with_active_validator">is_duplicate_with_active_validator</a>(self: &<a href="validator_set.md#0x3_validator_set_ValidatorSet">validator_set::ValidatorSet</a>, new_validator: &<a href="validator.md#0x3_validator_Validator">validator::Validator</a>): bool